Bern, November 2022

 VIII.
 Photo and Video Recordings by the Organiser and Third Parties

-42. During the festival, the Organiser and media representatives will take and publish photographs and film footage (in print and online media, on TV, etc.).
+42. During the festival, the Organiser, media representatives and partners will take and publish photographs and film footage (in print and online media, on TV, etc.).
 By acquiring a festival ticket, festival visitors agree that they may be depicted in these photos and videos and that these photos and videos may be used for the above-mentioned purposes without compensation.

 43. To the extent permitted by law, any liability of the Organiser for its own conduct and for the conduct of its auxiliary persons is excluded.
 In particular, the Organiser and its auxiliary persons are not liable for bodily injuries or financial losses, caused to festival visitors by third parties (e.g. operators of food or market stalls, etc.).